-In compliance with clause (c) of Sub-section (3) of Section 134 and Sub-section (5) of Section 134 of the Companies Act, 2013, your Directors confirm, and state as follows:
+In compliance with clause (c) of sub - section (3) of section 134 and sub- section (5) of section 134 of the Companies Act, 2013, your Directors confirm and the state as follows:

-- 1. That in preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures. - 2.
-That your Directors have selected such accounting policies and have applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit of the Company for the period under review. - 3.
-That your Directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities. - 4.
-That the annual financial statements have been prepared on a going concern basis. - 5.
-That the Directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such system were adequate and operating effectively.
+- 1. in the preparation of the annual accounts, the applicable accounting standards had been followed along with proper explanation relating to material departures. - 2. the directors had selected such accounting policies and applied them consistently and made judgments and estimates that were reasonable and prudent to give a true and fair view of the state of affairs of the company at the end of the financial year and of the profit of the company for the Financial Year ended March 31, 2023. - 3. the directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities. - 4. the directors had prepared the annual accounts on a going concern basis; and - 5. the directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

-PARTICULARS OF LOANS, GUARANTEES AND INVESTMENTS MADE BY THE COMPANY
+PARTICULARS OF LOANS, GUARANTEES, AND INVESTMENTS MADE BY THE COMPANY

-During the year, your Company has not made any loans or investments to any persons within the meaning of Section 186 of the Companies Act, 2013 and has also not given any guarantees within the meaning of that section.
+During the year, the Company has not made any loans or investments to any persons within the meaning of Section 186 of the Companies Act, 2013, and has also not given any guarantees within the meaning of that section.

-PARTICULARS REGARDING CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO
+PARTICULARS REGARDING CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The particulars as prescribed under clause (m) of Sub-section (3) of Section 134 of the Companies Act, 2013 read with Rule 8 of the Companies (Accounts) Rules, 2014, are set out in Annexure 2.
+The particulars as prescribed under clause (m) of sub - section (3) of section 134 of the Companies Act, 2013 read with Rule 8 of the Companies (Accounts) Rules, 2014, are set out in Annexure 2.